St. Christopher’s Episcopal Preschool is a school providing a learning environment

 Children who are picked up late will be added to the Extended Day program and fees will be assessed accordingly.
 A late fee of $20.00 will be assessed if you arrive later than 5:00 P.M., unless there has been an emergency situation (car accident, traffic) and you have notified us.
 Beginning at 5:00 P.M. you will be charged an additional $20.00 for each thirty minutes.

-Our preschool is a non-profit, stand-alone organization and operates on funds provided by registration, snack/supply fees, monthly tuition, and donations.
+Our preschool is a non-profit, stand-alone organization and operates on funds provided by registration, snack/supply fees, monthly tuition, fundraisers and donations.
 All fees are used to provide salaries, equipment, supplies and snacks.
-Tuition is due on the first school day of each month.
-Tuition is set by the Preschool Board and is reviewed annually.
+Tuition will be posted to accounts on the 27th of each month and is due on the 10th each month.
+Tuition is set by the Preschool Board and is reviewed annually and adjusted according to cost of living increase.

-Tuition is due the first of the month and not later than the 10th of each month.
-A $25.00 late fee will be assessed after the 10th.
+Tuition is due the first of the month and not later than the 10th of each month unless arrangements have been previously made in the office.
+A $35 .00 late fee will be assessed after the 10th.
 A bi-monthly tuition payment option is also available.
 Please call the office for any tuition arrangements.

 A fee of $36.00 will be charged for any payments returned with non-sufficient funds (NSF).
 If we receive more than two NSF notices, you will be required to pay on a cash or money order only basis for the remainder of the year.
 Payments can be made through SmartCare or you can send check, cash or money order with you student.
 Your monthly tuition payment holds your child’s position in our program.
 Tuition remains the same for all months, regardless of how many days are in the month or how many days your child is present.
 Failure to make payments for 2 consecutive months without prior arrangements in the office will result in the removal of child from the program.

 A daily prorated tuition rate can be assessed with a two-week written notice.
-Written notice is required when removing your child from our program, otherwise all tuition and fees will remain.
+A 30 day written notice is required when removing your child from our program, otherwise all tuition and fees will remain.

 (This is a non-refundable fee charged at time of registration)